Learning Constrained Adaptive Differentiable Predictive Control Policies With Guarantees: Introduction

 \section{Introduction}

 Many real-world systems of critical interest have unknown dynamics, uncertain and dynamic operating environments, and constrained operating regimes.
 This presents challenges to design efficient and robust control algorithms.
-Advanced control design requires expertise in applied mathematics, dynamic systems theory, computational methods, mathematical modeling, optimization frameworks, and operator assisted algorithmic tuning of control parameters.
-These requirements increase cost and reduce their applicability only to high value systems where marginal operational performance improvements lead to huge economic benefits.
+Advanced control design requires expertise in applied mathematics, dynamic systems theory, computational methods, modeling, optimization, and operator assisted algorithmic tuning of control parameters.
+These requirements increase cost and reduce their applicability only to high value systems where marginal performance improvements lead to huge economic benefits.

 Data-driven dynamics modeling and control policy learning show promise to ``democratize" advanced control to systems with complex and partially characterized dynamics.
 However, pure data-driven methods typically suffer from poor-sampling efficiency, scale poorly with problem size, and exhibit slow convergence to optimal decisions~\cite{RL_challenges2019}.
-Of special concern are lack of guarantees that black-box data-driven controllers will obey operational constraints and may occlude understanding of general system operation and diagnosis of potential failure modes.
+Of special concern are the lack of guarantees that black-box data-driven controllers will satisfy operational constraints and maintain safe operation.

-\paragraph{Contributions:} In this work we aim to embed domain knowledge into modern AI-based data-driven decision systems.
-We develop a hybrid framework which integrates linear dynamic systems and control theory with recent advances in deep learning.
-The framework is based on neural parametrization of the closed loop dynamical system with two building blocks: i) neural system model conditioned by known properties of the physical system, and ii) a deep learning formulation of model predictive control policy.
-In particular, we combine system identification based on constrained recurrent neural networks with eigenvalue regularization on the layer weights, and policy optimization with embedded inequality constraints via backpropagation of the control loss through the linear system model.
-To the authors' best knowledge this is the first time these methods have been used in conjunction in the single study.

-We apply these methods to system identification and control policy learning for a linear control problem representative of building temperature dynamics and demonstrate that: i) embedding constraints provides advantages of sample efficiency, and physically plausible outcomes, ii) eigenvalue regularizations guarantee the stability and invertibility of the learned model, iii) in terms of control performance and robustness, our deep learning control policies outperforms classical control approaches, namely LQR, and LQI controllers, as well as robust and stochastic MPC formulations during simulations affected by parametric and additive uncertainties, and iv) the presented methods are more computationally and memory efficient than traditional MPC solutions based on online constrained optimization or offline multi-parametric programming.